gazpachu/joanmira/pages/blog/2014-11-29---tutorial-how-to-build-a-multi-player-quiz-app-with-sails-js/index.md

 - **signup**: it calls the signup method from the User model, handles the returned response and redirects the user if the signup is successful
 - **chat**: this emits a socket event with the verb "messaged" and the parameters passed to the function.
 This message will be received in the frontend by all connected users
 - **status**: this method takes care of updating the status of a given user or a group of users depending if the value of the ID attribute is a number or a string respectively.
 The process to update a user is: query the DB, i.e. user.find(...) -> loop users, users.forEach(...) -> assign new value, user.status = req.param('status') -> save().
 After the user is updated in the DB, we emit a socket event to inform the rest of the users.
 Notice that the error handling has not yet been implemented
 - **start**: emit a socket event to inform the rest of the users that the quiz has started.
-At the same time, we are sending them a sequence of numbers which correspond to the random indexes of questions that the user who started the quiz generated
+At the same time, we are sending them a sequence of numbers that correspond to the random indexes of questions that the user who started the quiz generated
 - **score**: a simple method to broadcast to all the sockets connected that a determined user has a new score.
 At the moment we are not saving the score in the DB, but this will be necessary if we want to implement a persistent ranking

 ```javascript